Missiles hit apartments in Ukraine city, as Putin mobilises

 Anna Verbytska, 41, was asleep with her husband on a lower level.

 "The heating system is damaged, and winter is coming.
-The car was damaged too," she said forlornly, as four burly neighbours carried a stunned elderly lady down the dusty staircase in a blanket.
+The car was damaged too," she said, as four burly neighbours carried a stunned elderly lady down the dusty staircase in a blanket.

+"I ask all the Russians, may God give them the wisdom to escape, to ignore (the mobilisation), to leave... to wake up finally, but not to come fight us," said 63-year-old Svitlana.

+"You see?
+They kill civilians.
+There's nothing here expect gardens and civilian homes.
+I'm turning to you, the international community, close the sky above Kharkiv.
+Don't let (Putin) destroy us," she said.

 © 2022 AFP